Timothy M. Roberson

-Prior to his current activities, Mr. Sharman was part owner and Vice President, then President (as of February 1, 2008) of Texas Standard Oil Company, a privately owned, independent oil and gas non-operating company engaged in the exploration, development and production of oil and natural gas in Federal waters of the Gulf of Mexico as well as onshore Texas and Louisiana.
-Texas Standard Oil Company was formed as part of a publicly registered roll-up of the overriding royalty interests of the publicly traded Freeport-McMoRan Royalty Trust and the underlying working interests then owned by IMC Global, Inc. It was eventually liquidated in 2010.
+Prior to his current activities, Mr. Sharman was part owner and Vice President, then President (as of February 1, 2008) of Texas Standard Oil Company, a privately owned, independent oil and gas non-operating company engaged in the exploration, development and production of oil and natural gas in Federal OCS waters of the Gulf of Mexico as well as in the Permian Basin and onshore Texas and Louisiana.
+Texas Standard Oil Company was formed as part of a publicly registered roll-up of the overriding royalty interests of the publicly traded Freeport-McMoRan Offshore Royalty Trust and the underlying working interests then owned by IMC Global, Inc. The assets were sold and it was liquidated in 2010.

-In his private practice of law in the oil and gas transactional and energy finance sectors, Mr. Sharman has represented independents in the financing, on both debt and equity basis (including $300 million financing of a large domestic independent’s SPE, representing a large German commercial bank that was co-lead on the facility) of the acquisition and development of oil and gas assets primarily in Texas and Federal waters offshore Texas and Louisiana.
+In his private practice of law in the oil and gas transactional and energy finance sectors, Mr. Sharman has represented independents in the financing of the acquisition and development of oil and gas assets, on both debt and equity basis (including $300 million financing of a large domestic independent’s SPE, representing a large German commercial bank that was co-lead on the facility), primarily in Texas and Federal waters offshore Texas and Louisiana.

-From 1996 to 1999, Mr. Sharman was Vice President, then President of Allied Natural Gas Corporation, a privately owned, independent oil and gas company engaged in the development and production of oil and natural gas in Federal waters of the Gulf of Mexico company, including operations (operated three platforms), financing (production payment lending coupled with gas marketing rights) and acquisitions (negative value/surety transactions).
+From 1996 to 1999, Mr. Sharman was Vice President then President of Allied Natural Gas Corporation, a privately owned, independent oil and gas company engaged in the development and production of oil and natural gas in Federal waters of the Gulf of Mexico, including operations (operated three platforms), financing (production payment lending coupled with gas marketing rights), and acquisitions (negative value/surety transactions).

 Mr. Sharman began his career in 1978 as an Assistant Attorney General of Texas under then Attorney General Mark White.

-Mr. Sharman received his B.A., cum laude from Vanderbilt University in 1975 and his doctor of jurisprudence from the University of Texas at Austin School of Law in 1978.
-Mr. Sharman is a member of the New Mexico Oil & Gas Association
+Mr. Sharman received his BA, cum laude from Vanderbilt University and his Doctor of Jurisprudence from the University of Texas at Austin School of Law.

 Senior Vice President, Operations

-Craig Young has 35 years of experience working all facets of petroleum engineering.
-He has spent most of his career in the Permian Basin and served as Permian Basin Division Drilling Manager for EOG Resources in Midland.
-He was responsible for all drilling operations in the Midland Division from July 2005 to September 2007.
-He earned the reputation as one of EOG’s top Shale Drilling & Completions “Trouble-Shooter” and “Well Performance Optimization” Engineer.
+Mr. Young has 40 years of experience working all facets of petroleum engineering.
+He spent most of his career in the Permian Basin and served as Permian Basin Division Drilling Manager for EOG Resources in Midland.
+He was responsible for all drilling operations in the Midland Division from 2005 to 2007.
+He earned a reputation as one of EOG’s top Shale Drilling & Completions “Trouble-Shooter” and “Well Performance Optimization” Engineer.

 Edward J. Gibbon